Buyer's guide

 Best for: solo creators and small teams who value speed over endless configuration.

-Visit Claude Code4
+Visit Claude Code

-Windsurf
+Windsurf screenshot

 Windsurf is another one worth your time.
 The agentic IDE that keeps you in flow while building.
 In practice, that means less time wrestling with setup and more time doing the work that matters.